awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 #### SubscribeToComponentUpdates<a name="ipc-operation-subscribetocomponentupdates"></a>

 Subscribe to receive notifications before the AWS IoT Greengrass Core software updates a component\.
-The notification specifies whether or not the kernel will restart as part of the update\.
+The notification specifies whether or not the nucleus will restart as part of the update\.

-The kernel sends update notifications only if the deployment's component update policy specifies to notify components\.
+The nucleus sends update notifications only if the deployment's component update policy specifies to notify components\.
 The default behavior is to notify components\.
 For more information, see [Create deployments](create-deployments.md) and the [ComponentUpdatePolicy](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_ComponentUpdatePolicy.html) object that you can provide when you call the [CreateDeployment](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_CreateDeployment.html) operation\.

 **Important**
 Local deployments don't notify components before updates\.